 With such massive amounts paid in rent over one's lifetime, is it no wonder why the desire to buy property is so strong?

 I'd love for property prices to decline by 20% so I can snap up another Golden Gate Heights panoramic view property in San Francisco.
 Alas, unless I get really lucky, another investment property is not in my cards.

-2) Although buying a home is making a concentrated bet with leverage, buying a home may ironically be easier than investing the same amount of money in the stock market because you're buying a tangible asset that may improve the quality of your life.
+Although buying a home is making a concentrated bet with leverage, buying a home may ironically be easier than investing the same amount of money in the stock market.
+This is because you're buying a tangible asset that may improve the quality of your life.
 With stocks, there is no utility.
 Further, prices could decline out of the blue.

-3) Renting and investing the difference in the stock market and other assets is a great idea, but people often fail due to a lack of financial discipline.
-Without a proper automatic invest strategy in place, chances are high the saved difference ends up getting spent or left sitting in a bank account.
+Renting and investing the difference in the stock market and other assets is a great idea.
+Unfortunately, most people often fail to do so due to a lack of financial discipline.
+Without a proper automatic invest strategy in place, chances are high the saved difference gets spent.

 When you combine high credit worthiness with record high home equity and low mortgage rates, it's hard to see another crash in home prices again.
 The best we can hope for is a 10% – 15% decline window before another recovery.

 Arbitraging To Live For Free

 Once you own your primary residence, you won't truly know until after you've sold your property whether you lived for free all those years or not.
 In the meantime, you can make educated estimates every year about whether buying or renting made more sense.

 If you really want to live for free in the present, you've got to figure out a way to make investments that will produce income.
 Once you've got enough passive income to cover all your housing expenses, you are living for free.